laks08/laks08.github.io/README.md

 Hello! \
 This is the code base for my resume website.\
-I am written this completely on reaact.js.
+I am writing this completely on react.js.